App users must contact us via Help in settings. We cannot assist you without the logs and metadata that

 To get complete access to all of our advanced and helpful features.
 Top features include Push Notifications, live data, calendar sync, email import, TripIt sync, delay forecast, 25-hour where's my plane, and more.
 Flighty can pay for itself by helping you never miss a flight, spend less time at the airport, and knowing when to switch flights.

-Flighty pro is available as a monthly and as a yearly plan.
-So if you need Flighty for your yearly holidays, you can enjoy the full experience for the month.
-If you need Flighty regularly, the annual plan saves more than 30%.
+Flighty Pro is available as a weekly and as a yearly plan.
+So if you need Flighty for your yearly holidays, you can enjoy the full experience for the week.
+If you need Flighty regularly, the annual plan is significantly discounted.

 We've made this as easy as possible.
 Apple requires and is the only one that can cancel it (their choice, not ours) so we link you directly to their page in Flighty, go to Settings > Manage My Account > Cancel > tap on Flighty > tap Cancel Subscription.